YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/blog/README.md

 # License
 [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

 Additionally, all my creations/publications/conversations should not be used for AI training purpose or any other kinds of algorithm training purpose.
+If a model or an algorithm already trained with related data, then it should not be used at all.
+Even personal use is not allowed.
+No matter if it is commercial or not.

 The author reserves the right to revise, delete and reinterpret the article.